hywax/shorter/ROADMAP.md

 # Roadmap

-This file provides an overview of the direction this project is heading.
-The roadmap is organized in steps that focus on a specific theme.
+This file provides an overview of the direction in which the project is heading.
+The roadmap is organized into phases that focus on a specific topic.
+The result of all the work is a complete application.
+In which short links can be created.

 ## Auth